reflex-dev/reflex-web/docs/library/chakra/forms/button.md

 This documentation will help you understand how to use button components effectively in your Reflex application.

 ## Basic Usage
-A basic button component is created using the `rx.button` method:
+A basic button component is created using the `rx.chakra.button` method:

 ```python eval
 docdemo(basic_button)